Me & My Plural Husbands

 Dr. Kathleen Taylor, in her book, Brainwashing – The Science of Thought Control, states that neuroscience “shows that brainwashed individuals have more rigid pathways in their deep convictions, and that rigidity can make it unlikely that the individual will rethink situations or be able to later reorganize these pathways.
 The neuronal behaviors of brainwashed people behave so differently, critical thinking is nearly impossible.”

 This leaves me in great shape!
 I can have one husband rub peppermint oil on my feet while another massages my shoulders with cocoa butter while another one serenades me with a few Michael Buble covers and two other husbands work like a team making apple pies in the kitchen.
-I get to sleep with a different husband every night, and since this will be a special night for him, he will perform his very, very best to please me.
+I get to sleep with a different husband every night, and since this will be a special night for that husband, he will perform his very, very best to please me.
 He’ll shower me with superhuman affection, compliment my matronly body as if I’m an 18-year old with no stretch marks or cellulite, and humble me with detailed descriptions of his vast respect for me as a woman of God.
-He would rather have 10% of a godly woman like me, than 100% of a worldly woman like Taylor Swift any day.
+He’ll tell others he is happy because he would rather have 10% of a godly woman like me, than 100% of a worldly woman like Angelina Jolie any day.
 His goal is to become my favorite husband.
 He knows I want my husbands to be unselfish, so he’ll suppress his natural physical needs for bonded personal intimacy and he’ll even publicly state in front of cameras that he would gladly welcome another husband into the family if it was what God thought was best.

-And as the head of the family, I get to decide what God thinks is best!
+And as the head and priestess of the family who has more access to God, I get to decide what God thinks is best!

 Life can’t get any better than this!